deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

-  load-plans              load the flow plans and variables for the given plugin load-policies           load delete policies from a JSON file minio-cli               launch the minio CLI mongo-cli               launch the mongo CLI mongo-eval              eval a command in mongo mongo-migrate           run mongo migrations performance-test        run performance tests against DeltaFi plugin-customization    manage plugin customization configuration plugin-image-repo       manage the image repositories that hold plugin images
+  load-plans              load the flow plans and variables for the given plugin load-policies           load delete policies from a JSON file minio-cli               launch the minio CLI postgres-cli            launch the postgres CLI performance-test        run performance tests against DeltaFi plugin-customization    manage plugin customization configuration plugin-image-repo       manage the image repositories that hold plugin images